SANDAG/ABM/src/asim_cross_border/README.md

 ## Helpful tips:
 - You can execute any or all of the above processes at once by using multiple flags: `python cross_border_model.py -p -w -a`
 - Run with IPython to for easier debugging: `ipython -i cross_border_model.py -- -a` and then use `%debug` magic command if/when an error is thrown.
+- Each time you run with wait time mode activated (`-w`), the wait time columns in the land use table get updated.
+If you run preprocessing mode at the same time (`-p -w`), the first iteration of wait times will be based on CTRAMP inputs.
+If you run without preprocessing mode enabled, the first iteration of wait times will be based on whatever was already in the land use file.

 ## Required inputs (not stored in repo):

 ### ActivitySim
  - **land_use** (e.g. "mazs_xborder.csv")
     - custom columns (created by preprocessor):